elliott-wen/PMalloc/README.md

 4. To dump the memory content, an API is provided and please check the test.c for further details.

+5. To restore the heap state, set the environment variable CHECKPOINT next application run.

+use LD_PRELOAD=libmalloc.so CHECKPOINT=xxx lualatex

 Note that this library is designed for X64 architecture and assume the max heap size is less than 512MB (which can be changed of course.)